stevenh6696/recipes/dessert/cinnamon_roll.md

 # Version 2

-I wanted a version that's not as dry
+I wanted a version that's not as dry.
+This turned out not good.
+It turns dry and heavy as shit almost immediately.

 Serves: 12 rolls